Radio Rewind

 Radio 1 HomeHistoryPeopleShowsJinglesInteractive

-Tom Browne (front, centre) with The Stylistics in 1975.
+(front, centre) with The Stylistics in 1975.
 Note the 'Roadshow' posters in the background.

 HISTORY

-Born in Lymington in Hampshire, Tom Browne is an accomplished actor, starting with the National Youth Theatre then the Royal Academy of Dramatic Arts.
+Born in Lymington in Hampshire, is an accomplished actor, starting with the National Youth Theatre then the Royal Academy of Dramatic Arts.
 He has appeared in several films, including Prudence and the Pill, Decline and Fall and the Vampire Lovers.
 He has also performed across the UK in repertory theatres and in plays for BBC/ITV.

-Tom had worked for Danish Radio since 1965; and was asked to replace Alan Freeman to present the Sunday evening Chart rundown.
+Tom had worked for Danish Radio since 1965; and was asked to replace Alan Freemans Pick of the Pops to present a new style Sunday evening Chart rundown.
+His shows are well remembered for his distinctive cultured voice.

-His first show was on 1st October 1972; it was called 'Solid Gold Sixty' broadcast from 4pm-7pm.
-The last hour counted down the BBC Top 20 which was also carried by Radio 2 Long Wave and VHF.
-His first show found David Cassidy at number 1 with 'how can I be sure'.
+His first show was aired 1st October 1972; it was called 'Solid Gold Sixty' broadcast on Radio 1 from 4pm-7pm.
+The show counted down the weeks Top 60 best selling singles chart with the last hour featuring the Top 20.
+The last hour of the show was also carried by Radio 2 Long Wave and VHF.

 RADIO REWIND AUDIO CLIPS